MohamedYoussefjo/DataPipelineETL/README.md

 -xmlt for the second dag gzip files

 -csv for the csv files with a specific header

+-xmlhard for xml files to mintor server status

 If not created we create them from kafdrop http://localhost:8900